madsleejensen/strapi-plugin-auto-redirect/README.md

-# Strapi plugin strapi-auto-redirect
+# Strapi plugin strapi-plugin-auto-redirect

-A quick description of strapi-auto-redirect.
+A quick description of strapi-plugin-auto-redirect.